You're $99 away from FREE SHIPPING!

 Not only are worn toothbrushes less effective, but they could be damaging your teeth and gums too.
 When bristles become frayed, they are more abrasive than newer toothbrushes and can damage tooth enamel and gum tissue, leading to enamel erosion.

 Worried about being wasteful?
 Some people hold onto their old toothbrushes because they do not want to contribute to plastic pollution or add another item to our landfills.
 Luckily, there are alternative options out there that mean you can replace your toothbrush without worrying about your environmental footprint.
-Switching from traditional plastic brushes to biodegradable alternatives means that you can change out your brush whenever you need to without the guilt.
+Switching from traditional plastic brushes to compostable alternatives means that you can change out your brush whenever you need to without the guilt.

 Replacing your toothbrush regularly is highly beneficial for your oral health for many reasons.
 Let’s look at some of the top benefits in more detail below.